jumidev/terrabuddy/README.md

 **Special Variables**

-In addition to variables loaded in .yml files, tb also provides special variables
+In addition to variables loaded in .yml files, cloudicorn  also provides special variables

 - `COMPONENT_PATH` full path to component, relative to project
 - `COMPONENT_DIRNAME` innermost component directory